 Seattle is building a network that puts all residents within ¼ mile of a bike facility.
 We want to make riding a bike a comfortable part of daily life for everyone.
-Cycle tracks are one piece of the network.
-Cycle tracks help eliminate perceived risk and fear of collisions; reduce the risk of dooring crashes; and add a level of predictability making streets safer for everyone.
+Cycle tracks, or protected bike lanes, are one piece of the network.
+Protected bike lanes help eliminate perceived risk and fear of collisions; reduce the risk of dooring crashes; and add a level of predictability making streets safer for everyone.

-A cycle track combines the user experience of a separated path with a conventional bike lane.
-A cycle track is physically separated (by grade or barrier) from motor traffic and distinct from the sidewalk.
+A protected bike lane combines the user experience of a separated path with a conventional bike lane.
+A protected bike lane is physically separated (by grade or barrier) from motor traffic and distinct from the sidewalk.
+They have different forms, but all share common elements—they provide space that is primarily used for bicycles and are separated from motor vehicle travel lanes, parking lanes, and sidewalks.
 Cycle tracks have different forms, but all share common elements—they provide space that is primarily used for bicycles and are separated from motor vehicle travel lanes, parking lanes, and sidewalks.

-Currently, Seattle is constructing two-way cycle tracks on one side of the street.
-This may vary as new cycle tracks are added.
-Here are directions on how to use them.
+Currently, Seattle is constructing two-way protected bike lanes on one side of the street.
+This may vary as new facilities are added.
+Whether you’re riding a bike, driving, or walking, here’s how to use them:

 Please note: Motorized scooters may not use cycle tracks.

 The City of Seattle’s road safety campaign, Be Super Safe, is an ongoing effort to reach zero traffic fatalities and serious injuries.
 When bicycling we ask that you Be Super Safe and follow the rules of the road.